tksh164/aumid-stopgap-tools/docs/usage-v0.1.0.md

 - `ShortcutFilePath`: The file path of the shortcut file to create.
 The shortcut file has `.lnk` as an extension.
 - `AppUserModelID`: The AppUserModelID to set to the shortcut file.
 See [AppUserModelID form](#appusermodelid-form) for details.
 - `Target`: The target of the shortcut file.
-Usually, it's the executable file that you want to launch from the shortcut you created.
+Usually, it's an executable file that you want to launch from the shortcut you created.
 - `ParametersForTarget` (optional): The parameters for the target.

 ### runwaumid